Skip to Content

 Conversely, the small forward usually does not possess the same level of quickness and/or footspeed as the point guard or shooting guard.

-Moreover, the dribbling skills of the small forward are generally acceptable for their respective position.
 However, at the same time, those dribbling skills may not be as adept when compared to those of the point guard or shooting guard.

-Also, the small forward is typically more than capable of generating at least a moderate amount of assists but usually not as much as the point guard, who is commonly the team’s play initiator and primary ball handler.
+In addition to that, the small forward is typically more than capable of generating at least a moderate amount of assists but usually not as much as the point guard, who is commonly the team’s play initiator and primary ball handler.

 In addition to that, the small forward could possibly have a more accurate jump shot from mid-range or three-point range in terms of field goal percentage than the power forward or center.